 Exposed variant: the “Querdenker”

 Those who choose the “Querdenker” will need to cross the “Bartgeier” from the right and proceed to the foot of the climb.
 This route (UIAA 5+) is more exposed (to the east) than the “Bartgeier”.
 Be warned, the wind will whistle around your ears!
-Hang loose, or “Berg Heil” as the local climbers say!
+“Berg Heil” as the local climbers say!

 The patron bird of the new route

 “Bartgeier”, incidentally, is not simply a name plucked out of thin air.
 From time to time these large and majestic birds can be seen circling above the Riffelhorn.
 “During the route preparation work, a lammergeier (also known as the bearded vulture) flew past just a few metres from the rock”, explains Richard Lehner.
 The lammergeier has therefore been adopted as the patron bird of the new route.
-Lammergeiers have a wingspan of up to 2.6 metres and are the largest birds of the Alps.
+Lammergeiers have a wingspan of up to 2.6 m and are the largest birds of the Alps.
 In flight they are easy to distinguish from eagles as their wings droop down slightly, unlike those of the golden eagle, which form a V shape with the tips pointing slightly upwards.

 But the lammergeier’s smaller brother – the much more common golden eagle – can also be seen in the vicinity of the Riffelhorn.
-This bird has a wingspan of up to 2.2 metres and can often be spotted circling above the Riffelhorn.
+This bird has a wingspan of up to 2.2 m and can often be spotted circling above the Riffelhorn.
 Juvenile golden eagles (up to the fifth or seventh year of age) can frequently be seen here.
 They are recognisable from their inner primary and outer secondary feathers, which are white in the fingering.